antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Garbage Collector Updates
 -------------------------

-The garbage collector has a few important improvements that reduce latency and improve memory utilization.
+The garbage collector has important improvements that reduce latency and improve memory utilization.
 The GC update has already been deployed to large Microsoft cloud workloads, such as Office 365 and Bing.
 We've seen impressive improvements in the performance of those services.
-They've simply deployed the update, without any code changes.
+They've simply deployed the update, without needing any code changes.

 The GC now handles pinned objects in a more optimized way.
 It is now possible for the GC to compact more memory around pinned objects.
 This change can provide a suprisingly impactful improvement for large-scale workloads with significant use of pinning.

 Promotion of generation 1 objects to generation 2 has been updated to use memory more efficiently.
 The GC attempts to use free space in a given generation before allocating a new memory segment.
 A new algorithm has been adopted that uses a free space region to allocate an object that more closely matches the object size.

 The Garbage Collector has a new mode that avoids garbage collection while certain memory-related conditions are met.
 This new mode is important for low-latency workloads that cannot afford interuptions.

-The new mode enables you to [specify a certain amount of memory be available](https://msdn.microsoft.com/library/system.gc.trystartnogcregion.aspx) as a pre-requisite to enter a _No GC Region_.
-While in the region the GC will not collect.
+It enables you to [specify a certain amount of memory that must be available](https://msdn.microsoft.com/library/system.gc.trystartnogcregion.aspx) before entering a _No GC Region_.
+While in the region the GC will not collect, which means that it will not interupt your workload during that time.
 It will start collecting if a collection is explicitly requested (e.g. [GC.Collect](https://msdn.microsoft.com/library/system.gc.collect.aspx)) or if the initially specified memory size is exhausted.

 The new mode exposes multiple points of configuration, including allowing you to specify the memory available for the small and large object heaps separately, for use within the No GC region.